laclasse-com/allow-multiple-accounts/readme.txt

 = Is this BuddyPress compatible? =

-Yes, for at least BuddyPress 1.2+ and 1.3+, and perhaps other versions.
+Yes.

 = In Multisite, why do I get this error message when trying to register for another account with an already used email address: "That email address has already been used.
 Please check your inbox for an activation email.
 It will become available in a couple of days if you do nothing." =

 If you're seeing that error then it means the email address used for the new registration matches one used by an account in the signups table.
-Basically, an account has been registered with that email address but have not been activated yet.
+Basically, an account has been registered with that email address but has not been activated yet.
 Only one account can be in this registered-but-not-activated state per email address.

 Before that email address can be used for another account, you have to activate that pending account, delete the pending account from the signups table, or wait a couple of days until the pending account expires.

-= Why do I see this notice in my admin: "NOTE: Allow Multiple Accounts is not able to function as intended because another plugin has overridden the WordPress function `get_user_by()`" =

-You are using another plugin that has overridden WordPress's `get_user_by()` function, which this plugin needs to do itself in order to function as intended.
-(This is necessary due to the lack of any more direct methods within WordPress for achieving its goals.)
-You will have to find and disable the other plugin, or disable this plugin.

 == Filters ==

 The plugin exposes three filters for hooking.
 Typically, customizations utilizing these hooks would be put into your active theme's functions.php file, or used by another plugin.

 = c2c_count_multiple_accounts (filter) =